Time to change the supplement rules and enforcement

 Supplements are sold in just about any store you see now.
 You cannot escape them in your local drug, department, or grocery store.
 You will find their outlandish claims just about everywhere you look.
 Manufacturers and their executives claim that their lobbying is promoting your freedom to purchase their products.
 The fact is that they are actually exploiting your health concerns to sell more of their products.
 Their real interest is making a profit, and they have little interest in improving your health.
 They are lobbying our congressmen and women to fight off government oversight.
 Their biggest fear is that the government regulators will limit their sales or outlandish claims.

-Consumer Reports recently reported that about a third of the supplements in the Natural Medicines Comprehensive Database has scientifically evidence to support safety and effectiveness.
+Consumer Reports recently reported that about a third of the supplements in the Natural Medicines Comprehensive Database have scientific evidence to support safety and effectiveness.
 They also reported significant safety and quality concerns with manyω of their products.
 There is absolutely no review process to ensure what you are paying for is actually in the product you bought.

-The bottom line: Supplements consumption is dangerous and the modern day version of snake oil.
+The bottom line: Supplements consumption is dangerous and the modern-day version of snake oil.
 It is completely unethical to sell something you know does not work.
 It should be regulated, and harm should not be the requirement for regulation.
-If you must partake, choose your product wisely and use the examine.com or info.therapeuticresearch.com to research the ingredients before you take them.
+If you must partake, choose your product wisely and use examine.com or info.therapeuticresearch.com to research the ingredients before you take them.